 Over the years I have used many Terminal emulators including Deepin Terminal, Gnome Terminal, LXTerminal, and Mate Terminal etc. I like Deepin Terminal the most among all others.
 Today, I decided to try yet another Terminal emulator called Terminology.
-I would say Terminology is a best Linux Terminal because it comes with a whole bunch of cool features by default.
-It is based on EFL(Enlightenment Foundation Libraries), so it works in X11, under a Wayland compositor and even directly in the framebuffer on Linux.
+I can assure you Terminology is one of the best Linux Terminal that comes with a whole bunch of cool features by default.
+It is based on EFL (Enlightenment Foundation Libraries), so it works in X11, under a Wayland compositor and even directly in the framebuffer on Linux.
 In this guide, let us see how to install Terminology on various Linux distributions and some of its notable features.

 Terminology is available in the default repositories of popular Linux distributions.